ahmedsaleh020/movie-finder/README.md

 * Search for movies by title using the search bar.
 * View movie details including poster, title, rating, genre, plot, actors, awards, and more.
 * Provide Download Links for each movie with various qualities.
+* Provide Subtitle Files for each movie with various Languages.

 ### How to Use: